unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 To understand why the unfoldingWord resource ecosystem exists, consider this common translation scenario:

 **The Challenge**: A team of Mother Tongue Translators in a remote region is working to translate the book of Romans into their heart language.
-They're using a popular commercial Bible translation in Spanish (their gateway language) as their primary source, along with basic study helps.
+They're using a popular commercial Bible translation in Spanish (their Strategic Language) as their primary source, along with basic study helps.

 **Problem 1 - Hidden Cultural Adaptations**: In Romans 1:1, their Spanish Bible translates Paul's description of himself as "siervo" (servant), which feels natural and appropriate in Spanish.
 However, they don't realize that the original Greek word "δοῦλος" (doulos) actually means "slave" - a much stronger concept that implies complete ownership and submission.
 The Spanish translation adapted this for cultural comfort, but in the translators' culture, the concept of slavery might actually communicate Paul's intended meaning more accurately than the softened "servant."
 Without access to the original language, they miss this opportunity for a more precise translation.